MrTimeey/everybodycodes-data/README.md

 The public API surface is automatically tracked by [API Extractor](https://api-extractor.com/).
 See [`etc/everybodycodes-data.api.md`](./etc/everybodycodes-data.api.md) for the latest exported types.

+The public API is also documented through [Typedoc on GH-Pages](https://mrtimeey.github.io/everybodycodes-data/).

 ---

 ## 🧱 Development